 The connection between retractive Lie algebras and complete Lie modules is provided by the following:

 \begin{definition} Let $L$ be a cdgl filtered by $\{F^n\}_{n\ge 1}$.
 We define a pair of adjoint functors

 As follows: given a retractive cdgl $M$, let $ \calker(M)=K$ where, as usual, $K$ denotes the kernel of the retraction of $M$.
-By Example \ref{kmod} and Theorem \ref{equivalencia} this yields a well defined functor.
-Because $\cdgmul$ is complete and locally presentable (see Proposition \ref{cdgmlocally}), and $\calker$ clearly preserves limits, it admits a left adjoint which we now describe explicitly. \end{definition}
+By Example \ref{kmod} and Theorem \ref{equivalencia} this yields a well-defined functor.
+Because $\cdgmul$ is complete and locally presentable (see Proposition \ref{cdgmlocally}), and $\calker$ preserves limits, it admits a left adjoint which we now describe explicitly. \end{definition}

 Let $(UL \otimesc W,d)$ be a semifree $\compul$-module and consider the injective map

 defined by